Barbu Lăzăreanu: Cu privire la... period

 From 1919 to 1930, Lăzăreanu resumed his work in popular education, reestablishing the workers' university, joining the Căile Ferate Române unions' school in Grivița, and becoming staff member for the UER People's University.
-In 1922, his courses were attended by writers Gala Galaction and Zaharia Stancu; the latter recalled the lecture hall being "packed full" of people who kept "perfect silence, so that no word would escape [their] ears."
+In 1922, his courses were attended by Galaction and novelist Zaharia Stancu; the latter recalled the lecture hall being "packed full" of people who kept "perfect silence, so that no word would escape [their] ears."
 Vitner, at the time a communist militant, recalls first meeting Lăzăreanu during one of his 1930s lectures "in national culture for the working-class and left-wing intellectual youth."
-He found Lăzăreanu to be pleasant, "easy-going", "beautiful in that way blades of grass are", but also of a man of "impressive erudition".
+He found Lăzăreanu to be pleasant, "easy-going", "beautiful in that way blades of grass are", but a man of "impressive erudition".
 Although he worked in political and trade-union journalism, as well as a philologist and bibliographer, Lăzăreanu was primarily a commentator on Romanian literature.
-Writing about numerous authors who included Caragiale, Mihai Eminescu, Gheorghe Asachi, Ion Heliade Rădulescu, Anton Pann, and Bogdan Petriceicu Hasdeu, his book titles for the early 1920s usually began Cu privire la... ("With a Look at...").
+Writing about numerous authors who included Caragiale, Eminescu, Gheorghe Asachi, Ion Heliade Rădulescu, Anton Pann, and Bogdan Petriceicu Hasdeu, his book titles for the early 1920s usually began Cu privire la... ("With a Look at...").

 Lăzăreanu was simultaneously involved in complex library research.
 This was especially unusual, since he had been diagnosed with tuberculosis, but continued to thrive in a dusty environment, "at no harm to him whatsoever", a "real phenomenon of physical and medical resilience."
 In 1922, he annotated, prefaced and edited Caragiale's satiric verses, grouped into poetic cycles.
 The work was poorly reviewed by his colleagues in the literary press, who noted that Caragiale himself had made efforts to erase all memory of his work in verse.
 Lăzăreanu defended himself with chronicles in Adevărul Literar și Artistic, arguing that the Caragiale poems had documentary and, "sometimes", artistic value.
 Some 12 years after, Lăzăreanu received public thanks from Paul Zarifopol, Caragiale's friend and biographer: "neither the richness and exactitude of his knowledge, nor the kindness with which he imparts it, have an end."
 Reportedly, Zarifopol, who was a "neurasthenic", could not stand to do library work, and had used Lăzăreanu's notations and worksheets for completing his own Caragiale studies.